johnrm174/model-railway-signalling/README.md

 # model-railway-signalling

-A DCC model railway signalling application written in Python, enabling automated and interlocked layout signalling schemes to be designed and configured via the UI without the need to write any code.
+A fully featured DCC Command Station, with a focus on enabling prototypical operation of your model railway in terms of route setting, signal interlocking and signalling automation.
+Layout schematics can be be designed and configured via the UI without the need for any code or bespoke electronics.
 The application is primarily intended for the Raspberry Pi, but will also run on other platforms (albeit without some of the Raspberry-Pi specific interfacing functions).

 * Provides a full DCC Command station for your model railway layout:
-    * Control your locos via on-screen throttles or via your smartphone.
+    * Control your locos via on-screen throttles or via your tablet/smartphone.
     * Control all your DCC accessories intuitively via the on-screen schematic.
+    * Includes a DCC programming utility for both 'one touch' and CV Programming.
 * Enables signalling schematics to be easily created with route lines, points and signals:
     * Supports most types of UK colour light signals, semaphore signals, and ground signals.
     * Supports complex trackwork formations such as crossovers, slips and 3-way points.
     * Get the schematic looking how you want by changing the styles of objects as required.
-* Interfaces with the Pi-SPROG DCC command station to drive all of your DCC Accessories:
-    * Uses a DCC Accessory bus (seperate from the track bus) to control your layout.
+* Enables intuitive and prototypical control of your DCC Accessories via the schematic:
-    * Supports all standard DCC signals, point motors and other DCC accessory decoders.
+    * Supports all standard DCC signals, points and other DCC accessory decoders.
-    * Signals and points are simply operated via their control buttons on the schematic.
+    * Provides full interlocking of the signals and points on your layout.
-    * Add virtual 'DCC Switches' to the schematic to control other DCC accessories.
-    * Includes a DCC programming utility for both 'one touch' and CV Programming.
+    * Simply click the schematic to change the signals and points on your layout.
 * Enables full signalbox simulations to be realised for your layout:
     * Add virtual 'Signal box Levers' to the schematic to control your signals/points.
-    * Supports integration with external switches (Such as the DCC Concepts Cobalt S Levers).
     * Add virtual 'Block Instruments' for communication and coordination between signal boxes.
+    * Supports integration with physical levers (such as the Cobalt-S Levers)
 * Uses the RPi GPIO inputs (connected to external track sensors) to detect train movements:
     * Add 'Track Sections' to the schematic to provide a mimic diagram of train location.
-    * Train designators then 'move' through the schematic based on 'signal passed' events.
+    * Watch the trains 'move' through the schematic based on 'signal passed' events.
     * Alternatively, use 'track circuits' for an absolute indication of block occupancy
-    * Track occupancy can then be used to support signal automation (see below).
-* Provides full prototypical operation of your layout - just like the real thing.
-    * Signals can be interlocked with points, other signals and Track Sections ahead.
-    * Points are interlocked with the signals that control movements across them.
-    * Points can also be interlocked with Track Sections representing 'track circuits'.
-    * Multiple aspect signals will always reflect the state of the signal ahead.
-    * Signals can be automated based on the 'occupancy' of Track Sections ahead.
-* Provides "one click" set-up and clear-down routes through your layout:
+* Provides "one click" or 'NX' (Entry/Exit) set-up and clear-down routes:
     * Interlocking is preserved - Routes are disabled if conflicting movements are set.
-    * Routes are highlighted on the schematic to show they have been successfully set.
+    * Routes can be highlighted on the schematic to show they have been successfully set.
     * Supports automated set-up and clear-down of routes based on GPIO sensor events.
 * Incorporates MQTT networking to allow multiple signalling applications to be linked.
     * Allows multiple signalling areas or signal boxes to be created for larger layouts